owlbarn/owl/README.md

 let x = Dense.(uniform 6 6 |> map (fun x -> x *.
 10.));;
 ```

-We can also iterate a matrix row by row, or column by column.
+We can iterate a matrix row by row, or column by column.
 The following code calculates the sum of each row by calling `Dense.map_rows` function.

 ```ocaml
 let x = Dense.(uniform 6 6 |> map_rows sum);;
 ```

-You can also fold elements by calling `Dense.fold`, fold rows by calling `Dense.fold_rows`.
+We can fold elements by calling `Dense.fold`, fold rows by calling `Dense.fold_rows`.
 Similarly, there are also functions for `filter` operations.
 The following code filters out the elements not greater than 0.1 in x.

 ```ocaml
 Dense.filter ((>) 0.1) x;;